viniciushoffmannr/REST-API-for-Financial-Transactions/README.md

-# REST API for Financial Transactions
+# 💰 REST API for Financial Transactions

-A Node.js REST API for managing financial transactions built with Fastify, Knex, and SQLite.
+A high-performance Node.js REST API for managing financial transactions built with Fastify, Knex, and SQLite.

-## Features
+## ✨ Features

 - ✅ Create new transactions (credit/debit)
 - ✅ List all transactions